vivshaw/zettel/pages/P&L.md

+---
-tags:: accounting, finance, financial statements
+tags: accounting, finance, financial statements
+---

 - a company's yearly statement of Profits & Loss for that year